joelouthan/Theologicus/src/confession-1689/1689-02-3-the-triune-God.md

 That description alone transcends God from us.
 God is so unlike us--that even when we are like God in that we love, give, serve, and create and we can do all of these things that reflects his image, what makes God apart from everything else in all of creation is the fact that God is three persons yet with one undivided essence.

 The Doctrine of the Trinity is such a mystery.
 The moment we try to demystify it is the moment we are declaring outright *historical* heresy.  [^heresy]

-[^heresy]: For the record, there are no new heresy.
-All heresies are historical.
-In other words, the church before us have already done the heavy lifting of hearing the false teaching, examining the Scriptures by the power of the Spirit, and put that heresy to death.
-There are no new errors and heresies.
-If you hear a false teacher or a Christian who says something in error, 100% of the time, it was already declared heresy--and more than millennium ago.
-Like the words says in Ecclesiastes 1:9, "What has been is what will be, and what has been done is what will be done; **there is nothing new under the sun.**" Sometimes, the modern mind will war against, not the idea we cannot come up with new heresies, but the fact that we cannot come up with new theologies and doctrines.
-But mankind will always try to come up with new ways to lower God to man or elevate man to God.
-And filed under "fact is sometimes stranger than fiction", when man comes up with a new theology and therefore a new religion, they never give their followers more license to sin but more laws and rules to follow.
-Imagine that.

 ### the Father is of none, neither begotten nor proceeding